-It is also prudent to apply widely.
+It’s also prudent to apply widely.
 By this I mean apply to all types of law firms; big and small, private and government, corporate and plaintiff, city firms, suburban firms and regional firms.
 You can learn about the differences between these types of firms here – it’s really important to understand what kind of opportunities are out there.

 Industry internships, such as in banks, mining companies, and other corporates, can also provide amazing opportunities.

 There is no harm in applying for places that don’t interest you right at this moment.
-Remember, because clerkships are a prerequisite to graduate employment at many firms, it’s a good idea to send an application off just in case you change your mind.
+Remember, because clerkships are a prerequisite to graduate employment at many firms, it’s a good idea to send off an application just in case you change your mind.
 You don’t want to be locked out of a type of practice area just because you didn’t think you would develop an interest in it – you might always change your mind!

 Law school hunger games

 You will have a number of years at university before you need to apply for clerkships.
-Make the most of this time by building your resume and learning important skills (shameless plug – sklls such as commercial awareness).
+Make the most of this time by building your resume and learning important skills (shameless plug – skills such as commercial awareness).

 You should always keep in mind that the finish line of a law degree isn’t (just) being free of essays and exams; it’s landing that legal job that you have been working so hard for.